SarahMGreen/Credit-Card-Fraud-Detection/README.md

    pip install pandas scikit-learn seaborn matplotlib imbalanced-learn

 2. **Download Datasets**
-- The datasets I've given are samples (first 100 rows) of the full datasets I used
+- The datasets I've given are samples (100 rows) of the full datasets I used
 - If using the samples make sure you change the name of the dataset in the code to match that of the sample you downloaded (e.g. change creditcard.csv to sample_creditcard.csv)

 3. **Run the Code**
+- Uncomment the code associated with the dataset you want to analyze then run the code

 ---
 ### Compliance Guidelines